-- The tables can be linked by equality, but also by other operators (<,>,like, and so on). - The tables can exist on two different database servers on different database platforms. - · The tables can be linked by more than one column. - A global variable can be used on the left side of the link.
-This is useful for filtering, as you can use a relation to filter a set of records by setting the value of a global variable. - · Referential integrity can be enforced, as well as cascading deletes.
+- The tables can be linked by equality, but also by other operators (<,>,like, and so on). - The tables can exist on two different database servers on different database platforms. - The tables can be linked by more than one column. - A global variable can be used on the left side of the link.
+This is useful for filtering, as a relation can be used to filter a set of records by setting the value of a global variable. - Referential integrity can be enforced, as well as cascading deletes.